RP

 3. Grilled Shrimp Caesar Salad

-Grilled shrimp Caesar salad with croutons and Parmesan in a large bowl
+Grilled shrimp Caesar salad with creamy dressing, greens, and edible flowers

 Crisp romaine with grilled shrimp and a tangy Caesar dressing